 And why in the world would you want to know how to do that?

-Cause if you realize one fine day that your **Insert your favourite TV series here** collection is taking up too much hard drive space, and you wish there was a service that would stream all your pirated movies(ahem … I mean all the digital copies of the DVDs you bought) from the cloud, you could make your own app to solve that issue(a geeky solution, I know).
+Cause if you realize one fine day that your **Insert your favorite TV series here** collection is taking up too much hard drive space, and you wish there was a service that would stream all your pirated movies(ahem … I mean all the digital copies of the DVDs you bought) from the cloud, you could make your own app to solve that issue(a geeky solution, I know).

 Before we begin, we gotta know how video streaming actually works.

-There are two ways by which you can setup your backend server which hosts all your media for streaming:
+There are two ways by which you can set up your backend server, which hosts all your media for streaming:

-- The HARD way – Build and setup your own web server and link it to a public static IP address
+- The HARD way – Build and set up your own web server and link it to a public static IP address

-- The not so HARD way – Buy a hosting and a domain name from HostGator or GoDaddy
+- The not-so-HARD way – Buy a hosting and a domain name from HostGator or GoDaddy

 We’ll leave the HARD way to the geeks who have the time for that.

-In this post, I’m going to stick with the not so HARD way.
+In this post, I’m going to stick with the not-so-HARD way.

 In order to stream videos from the server, we first need to have videos on the server.

 I’m going to assume that you already have your hosting and domain name.
-So go to the web hosting control panel window of your domain name which would be http://your-domain.com/cpanel (cPanel in my case).
+So go to the web hosting control panel window of your domain name, which would be http://your-domain.com/cpanel (cPanel in my case).

 You would see that I have a folder named public-html.
-Create a sub-folder and give it a name say streaming.
+Create a sub-folder and give it a name, say streaming.
 This is the folder under which we store all our videos.
-You can open that directory and just drag and drop to upload all the videos that you want to host.
+You can open that directory and just drag and drop it to upload all the videos that you want to host.